A Story Told

 A Story Told is an American rock band from Charleston, West Virginia, formed in 2013.
-Consisting of lead vocalist Alex Chaney, lead guitarist Josh Allen, rhythm guitarist Jason Lieser, and drummer Casey Hardman, the band defines themselves as “emotionally forward pop rock”.
+Consisting of lead vocalist Alex Chaney, and guitarists Josh Allen and Jason Lieser, the band defines themselves as “emotionally forward pop rock”.
 Their sound has been influenced by acts such as blink-182, OneRepublic, and Taylor Swift.
 They released their debut full-length album Keep Watch in March 2016.
-In October 2017, they released another full-length entitled Good Looks, and followed with American Made in 2021.
+In October 2017, they released another full-length entitled Good Looks, and followed with American Made in 2021 and Mundane Magic in 2023.